aureylz/python_courses_airbus/python/02_python-basics/README.md

 # continue keyword (also work with while loops)
 for x in range(-10, 10):
     if x == 0:
+        # the continue statement will skip the current block of code and keep looping
         continue
     print(f'y({x}) = 1/{x} = {1/x}')
 ```